-The German engraver, art dealer and publisher Christoph Weigel the Elder's copperplate engraving, Zechariah's vision of the four horns and four craftsmen, is an early modern attempt at picturing

-Zechariah's singular vision.
+The German engraver, art dealer and publisher Christoph Weigel the Elder's copperplate engraving, Zechariah's vision of the four horns and four craftsmen, is an early modern attempt at picturing Zechariah's singular vision.
 In Weigel's rendering - one of 830 images contained in his remarkable pictorial Biblia Ectypa (Augsburg, 1695) - the prophet's everyday reality, a tranquil rural setting with distant city, is being rolled away.
 Mediated by an imposing angel, a schematic alternative realm of crisp symbols against a white background comes into view in which four immense, twisting animal horns are being pursued by the craftsmen who are wielding the tools of their trade like weapons.

-Over the millennia, art making and craftsmanship have often been associated with warfare, literally and figuratively.
-Think of the many works designed to uphold violent or deceptive ideologies as well as those created to oppose, expose or undermine social, political, cultural or economic factors regarded as malevolent - as in modern and contemporary protest art.
+Over the millennia, art making and craftsmanship have often been associated with warfare, literally and figuratively.1 Think of the many works designed to uphold violent or deceptive ideologies as well as those created to oppose, expose or undermine social, political, cultural or economic factors regarded as malevolent - as in modern and contemporary protest art.
 In each case, albeit for opposing reasons, intentions and actions are in play that are marked by degrees of aggression.

 At first sight, Zechariah's apocryphal account of craftsmanship and Weigel's rendering of it appear to fall into the category of oppositional art making.
-As such, it appears at odds with the dominant ways in which godly craftsmanship is described elsewhere in the Bible, notably with respect to the construction - to God's specifications, and yet with immense technical and spiritual imagination of physical places of worship in which God would manifest his glory on earth (Ex 31, 36; 1 Kings 5; 2 Chr 2).
+As such, it appears at odds with the dominant ways in which godly craftsmanship is described elsewhere in the Bible, notably with respect to the construction - to God's specifications, and yet with immense technical and spiritual imagination - of physical places of worship in which God would manifest his glory on earth (Ex 31, 36; 1 Kings 5; 2 Chr 2).
 The first such place, created during the Israelites' post-Egyptian years of desert wandering under the leadership of Moses, was a mobile structure, the tabernacle; the second, built 500 years later, during the reign of King Solomon, was intended to be a permanent structure, a temple in Jerusalem.
-In each case, the overt focus was on collaborative divine/ human making, not breaking.
+In each case, the overt focus was on collaborative divine/human making, not breaking.
 God's instructions indicated environments of precisely measured and yet exceptional, even extravagant, material beauty and symbolic2 resonance.
 And the craftsmen, skilled at working with wood, metal, stone, dyes, yarns, fine linens and precious stones, were also described as full of the Holy Spirit and of wisdom.
+In Proverbs 8, significantly, wisdom itself is defined as "a skilled craftsman," "brought forth by God as the first of his works" and positioned alongside God before the creation of the world.